Running and Walking Analysis

 Typical running injuries include plantar fasciitis (foot), Achilles tendinitis (heel), patellofemoral (knee-cap) pain, calf strain, and lower back pain.
 These injuries may be caused by a change in training intensity or style, or they may relate to your running technique.
 Walkers can also suffer from any of these conditions, and in particular are prone to knee issues.

-Your physio will take a history and examine the problem area.
+A running analysis will involve your physio taking a history and examining the problem area.
 Then they will look at, and film your gait on our treadmill.
 You then have the opportunity to view the recording frame by frame with your physio.
 By a systematic approach from the ground up, the components of your gait which may be contributing to your problems can be determined.
 Advice may then be given, for walkers up to elite runners, about strategies and exercises you may use to improve technique.

 Gait analysis may reveal weakness or tightness in the core/back/leg muscles, or it may just reveal imperfections in your running style.
 If certain exercises or treatment need to be given, you may require physiotherapy treatment.
 If it is a matter of changing technique, you may be advised to go and practise this independently.
 In either case, it is helpful to review your running style at a later date, compare it to the original video, and see what progress you have made.